 The practice of marriage and family counseling is delicate business in the sense that these professionals have to deal with inter-family conflicts among other issues.
 Aside from excellent listening and communication skills, these counselors should be steadfast in their resolve to remain neutral amid very emotional and high-stakes discussions.

-The Bureau of Labor and Statistics expect the field to grow by 19 percent over a 10-year period ending in 2024.
-The median salary was placed at $42,250 or an hourly rate of $20.31 with counselors employed by state and local government agencies pulling in top pay.
+The Bureau of Labor and Statistics expect the field to grow by 22 percent in the 10-year period ending in 2029, which is much faster than average.
+The median salary was placed at $49,610 with counselors employed by state government agencies (excluding schools and hospitals) pulling in top pay.

-Related Resource: Top 15 Online Masters in Counseling Degree Programs 2015
+Related Resource: Top 15 Online Master’s in Counseling Degree Programs

 It takes quite a bit of time and resources to become a marriage and family counselor.
 The academic and credentialing requirements are stringent and necessarily so because this job involves dealing with confidential and life-changing issues that could affect the health and well-being of family members.
 If you are compassionate and you like listening to people, strive to become a marriage and family counselor where you find fulfillment in a family-focused career.